 CBD Oil: What Is It?

-CBD oil, of course, is simply the end product of pure CBD that has been extracted from the raw cannabis plant.
+CBD oil is the end product of pure CBD extracted from, typically, the hemp plant.
+But how is it extracted?

-Actually, truth be told that is a bit of an over-simplification — it’s worth mentioning that 100% pure CBD actually exists as a crystalline solid, not dissimilar from salt in terms of appearance.
-The oil, then, is simply used as a molecular “carrier” of sorts that allows the body to ingest the compound easily, and metabolize it thoroughly and efficiently.
+Interestingly, one hundred percent pure CBD exists as a crystalline solid, not dissimilar from salt in terms of appearance.
+Therefore, CBD oil needs a molecular “carrier” that allows the body to ingest the compound easily and metabolize it thoroughly and efficiently.
+In simple terms, this means pairing CBD with an oil such as hemp seed, MCT, or olive oil.

 How CBD Oil Works